KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 In Zenetism, **virtues** and **vices** are not moral absolutes,
 but orientations of motion — centropic or entropic —
-expressed through the soul’s relationship:
+expressed through the soul's relationship:
 - To itself
 - To others
 - To the divine structure